 |

-Harvesting of cocoa pods
+Harvesting of

 Fruits (cocoa

-pods) of cocoa tree grow all year around, but main harvesting season begins
+pods) of cocoa tree grow all year around, but main harvesting season

 in October and continues into the beginning of the dry season.
 Cocoa is

-harvested also in March (beginning of other wet season ).
+harvested also in March (beginning of other wet season).

 Cocoa pods

-are opened cocoa seeds are scraped out together with fruit pulp and loaded
+are opened cocoa seeds are scraped out together with fruit pulp and

 into baskets or boxes.